- Before you apply for a job

 - Lie about anything on your CV

-To begin with, you need to have a complete clear out of your CV.
-Even as you progress in your career your CV shouldn’t increase in length, keeping it within one or two A4 pages is ideal.
+To begin with, you need to have a complete clear-out of your CV.
+Even as you progress in your career, your CV shouldn’t increase in length; keeping it within 1-2 A4 pages is ideal.
 This will mean that you’ll need to read through it and get rid of any outdated experience which is no longer relevant to prospective employers.
 For example, it’s unlikely that you still need to mention the part-time job you had when you were 16!
 You should also take the same approach with the ‘skills’/’extracurricular’ section of your CV.
-The fact that you were captain of your school football team probably isn’t relevant anymore, you should definitely have more impressive and relevant examples of effective leadership by this point!
+The fact that you were captain of your school football team probably isn’t relevant anymore – you should definitely have more impressive and relevant examples of effective leadership by this point!

 - Remove any outdated experience.